corda/corda-docs/content/en/docs/cdl/cdl/testing/non-happy-path.md

 Once we have the happy path, we can start testing each of the constraints in turn to check they fail when they are meant to fail.

-At the end of the testing we want to have confidence we have covered all of the failure conditions specified in the Smart contract.
+At the end of the testing we want to have confidence we have covered all of the failure conditions specified in the smart contract.
 There's going to be a lot of tests covering a lot of failure scenarios so we need to keep this very structured.

 The approach used in the cdl-example builds up a layered tree structure: